 Why are we obsessed with sex in the modern times?

-Valentine's day has very intersting pagan origins: the Roman Lupercalia.
+Valentine's day has fascinating pagan origins: the Roman Lupercalia.
 Then, people would seek fertility by whipping women with pieces of skin from sacrificed animals.
 They would also partake in a crude version of the modern 'First Dates'...

-Today Valentine's Day is just the celebration of romantic love (without dead animals or whipped women).
-It's a time for cuddles and gifts, for laughter and sex, for anything that makes you be together and stay in love.
+Today, Valentine's Day is just the celebration of romantic love (without dead animals or whipped women).
+It's a time for cuddles and gifts, for laughter and sex, for anything that makes you get together and stay in love.

-Love is truly powerful and empowering feeling.
+Love is a truly powerful and empowering feeling.
 But love can die down.
-Long-lasting, successful relationships don't just happen, need to be nourished and taken care of.
+Long-lasting, successful relationships don't just happen.
+They need to be nourished and taken care of.
 Some of the best ways,, are activities like working out or cooking together.

 Frequent good sex might sound like something primitive and frivolous.
-However, not only does it prevent most of the cheating situations, but is also linked with improved well-being in healthier couples.
-And, let's face it!
-It is a difficult topic to talk about but is crucial to understand our behaviors, relationships, and history as human animals.
+However, not only does it prevent most cheating situations, but is also linked to improved well-being in healthier couples.
+And let's face it!
+It is a difficult topic to discuss, but it is crucial to understand our behaviors, relationships, and history as human animals.

-Sex is mostly taboo, which prevents it from being seen as a healthy way to intimately relate to others.
-Many think that there is a modern fixation with sex and long for past times where "not everything was about sex".
+Sex is mostly taboo, which prevents it from being seen as a healthy way to relate to others intimately.
+Many think there is a modern fixation with sex and long for past times when "not everything was about sex".

 This naturally raises a lot of questions, in particular, what exactly is a "good sex life"?
 It is hard to know what that means in practical terms...
 Is more, better?
 Does it mean promiscuity, or maybe faithfulness?
 Is there a magic number of sexual intercourses for optimum happiness?
 These are difficult questions, and the answer is mostly "It depends", but let's elaborate on that.

-The sex calculator: what it tells you, what it doesn't
+The sex frequency calculator: what it tells you, what it doesn't

-Before we tell you how to use it we would like to make one thing very clear: normal doesn't necessarily mean good in the same way that uncommon doesn't mean bad.
-This tool has been made for fun and entertainment purposes, and not as a diagnostic tool for any kind of sexual problem or lack thereof.
+Before we tell you how to use it, we would like to clarify one thing: normal doesn't necessarily mean good in the same way that uncommon doesn't mean bad.
+This tool has been made for fun and entertainment purposes and not as a diagnostic tool for any sexual problem or lack thereof.
 However, this tool can give you meaningless bragging rights and "fun fact" ammunition for the next time (your) sexual life becomes a topic of conversation.

-Feel free to also try and learn something from the dataset by using different parameters, if you're a curious person.
+Feel free to also try and learn something from the dataset by using different parameters if you're curious.
 Just remember that this is no more than a fun tool to get (mostly) irrelevant information about people's lives.

-There are many more factors that play into how satisfactory or good a sexual life is other than frequency.
+Many more factors play into how satisfactory or good a sexual life is other than frequency.
 From the obvious (and ugly) prevention of STDs and unwanted pregnancy to pleasure (which goes beyond orgasms, as we will see), intimacy or relief, there is much more about sex than pure counting and comparing who's got it bigger.

 A -not so serious- note on frequency

-"Surely our parents didn't have as much sex than us, they lived other times when it was shameful and frown upon" it's a very common thought amongst the younger generations.
+"Surely our parents didn't have as much sex as we do.
+They lived in a time when it was shameful and frowned upon" it's a very common thought amongst the younger generations.
 Surely Tinder and all the dating apps would have given us an edge...

-Right now, however, there's always a Netflix episode you can watch, a YouTube video to enjoy....
-All on demand ready to prevent you from getting bored and shift your attention to your partner...
+Right now, however, there's always a Netflix episode you can watch or a YouTube video to enjoy...
+All on demand, ready to prevent you from getting bored and shift your attention to your partner...
 Regardless of whether Netflix and chill made us less sexual, there's also the factor of knowledge and worry, especially when we mix sexual repression and bad sexual education.

 How to sex so that your sex is _leet_

-Not to leave anyone hopeless in this sea of misinformation we can recommend a couple of books and resources for those curious
+Not to leave anyone hopeless in this sea of misinformation we can recommend a couple of books and resources for those who are curious

 - by Emily Nagoski: is a very highly regarded book on female sexuality with science-based information